oric-software/glOric/readme.md

 osdk_build.bat && osdk_execute.bat
 ```

-It should start an Oricutron with the selected demos running in it.
+It should start an Oricutron with the selected demo running in it.

 #### Running the demo